‘How do I renew my visa in Japan?’ we hear you cry. We know it’s a baffling subject. Here’s our guide on how to extend or modify your Japanese Visa.

 - Passport-size picture

-Once you have the postcard, head back to immigration with ¥4,000 worth of revenue stamps (you can buy these at a convenience store—they’re called inshi in Japanese) and form and repeat the waiting process.
+When your postcard arrives, head back to Immigration with 4,0000 yen worth of revenue stamps (you can buy these at a convenience store — they’re called inshi in Japanese) and this form and repeat the waiting process.

 FAQ

-Q: What time is best to go to minimize queuing?
+What time is best to go to Immigration?

-A: This varies, depending on the office.
-The general consensus on social media is either that a bit before it opens or a short time before it closes are good times to arrive, to limit queuing.
-That said, you will still probably wait for around two hours.
+This varies, depending on the office.
+The general consensus is that it’s best to arrive either that a bit before it opens or a short time before it closes.
+That said, you will still probably wait for around one to two hours.
+Also note that certain times of the year are busier than others.
+For example, March and April are notoriously busy because that’s both when many people start new jobs, and language schools and universities start the new academic year.

 Solving visa problems